cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - add cabview controls ODOMETER_UP and ODOMETER_DOWN
 - Improvements in sky color and in other environment areas, by DR-Aeronautics
 - multiple preset viewpoints for 3D cabs, see http://www.elvastower.com/forums/index.php?/topic/36339-multiple-preset-viewpoints-for-3d-cabs/
-- NEW: kept checkbox for Activity Evaluation
+- NEW: Bug fix for https://bugs.launchpad.net/or/+bug/1983511 When an AI train disappears at end of run, containers remain visible
+- NEW: added code to manage containers on wagons in multiplayer mode.

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.